patteri/fullstack-typescript/README.md

 # Node.js and React application with TypeScript

 Implements a template of Node.js backend and React frontend using TypeScript.
 Has a common shared module containing types and validations.

 ## Running the project

 Required software:

-- Node.js
+- node.js
-- Yarn
+- yarn
 - Optional: Docker

 ### Server